 Culture and cuisine

 The Canton of Basel-Stadt has a diverse and attractive hospitality industry.
 The sector comprises around 900 restaurants, snack bars, cafés, bars and clubs as well as some 60 accommodation establishments with a total of almost 5,000 hotel rooms.
-Basel also has an enormous density of top restaurants: With Cheval Blanc by Peter Knogel, Basel is home to the only restaurant in Switzerland with three Michelin stars.
+Basel also has an enormous density of top restaurants: With Cheval Blanc by Peter Knogel, Basel is home to one of only four restaurant in Switzerland with three Michelin stars.
 Then there are the two-star restaurants roots and Stucki and other top addresses.

 The perfect infrastructure for any event